data-team-uhn/cards/README.md

 `./start_cards.sh --dev` to include the content browser (Composum), accessible at `http://localhost:8080/bin/browser.html`

+`./start_cards.sh --test` to include the test questionnaires

+`./start_cards.sh --demo` to include the demo warning banner

 By default, the app will run with username `admin` and password `admin`.

 In order to use "Vocabularies" section and load vocabularies from BioPortal (bioontology.org) `BIOPORTAL_APIKEY` environment variable should be set to a valid BioPortal API key.
 You can [request a new account](https://bioportal.bioontology.org/accounts/new) if you don't already have one, and the API key can be found [in your profile](https://bioportal.bioontology.org/account).